lucaswentworth/github-slideshow/0000-01-02-lucaswentworth.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-He who is free is never alone
+He who is free is never alone.
 Use the left arrow to go back!